InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > The file names are prefixed with `Step #` so you can follow the flow of execution at a glance.
     >
-    > 💡 Browse the `OctopusKit/Components` folder and try experimenting with the different components!
+    > 💡 Browse the `OctopusKit/Components` folder and try tinkering with different components!
     >
     > 💡 If something goes wrong, see [Tips & Troubleshooting.][tips-&-troubleshooting]